GJCPP/MP-SPDZ-Shuffle/README.md

 $n$ is the number of parties, $m$ the number of items (to be shuffled), $B$ a parameter related to security parameter.

-In context, [2] is built upon [1] and [3] is instantiated by [2].
+In context, [2] can be seen as an enhancement to [1], and [3] is instantiated by [2].
 Note that [3] can also be implemented with other secret sharing scheme (e.g. Shamir SS) and other basic permutation protocol.
-In this project, [3] is instantiated by MP-SPDZ and [2].
+In this project, [3] is instantiated by SPDZ and [2].

 Protocol [1] includes an additional parameter $k$ ("logbatch" in code) for balancing communication and computation, which is inherited by [2] and [3].
 Increasing $k$ reduces communication and increases computation.

-Note that the benchmark script does not include explicit test for [1].
+Note that the benchmark script does not include test for [1].

 ## File Structure